rhel-labs/learn-katacoda/pcp-flamegraphs/step1.md

 # Validate Environment and Install Flame Graph Stack

-In RHEL, there are two stacks for visualizing performance data - one based on PCP and Grafana, and the other based on perf and d3.
-For many performance troubleshooting use-cases, visualizing performance metrics is key and this lab will explain how to use the perf and d3 stack on RHEL.
+In RHEL, there are two stacks for visualizing performance data - one based on PCP and Grafana, and the other based on perf and flame graph.
+For many performance troubleshooting use-cases, visualizing performance metrics is key and this lab will explain how to use the perf and flame graph stack on RHEL.

 In this lab, our setup consists of a single node system running MySQL.
 We have set up three terminal windows running on the local machine - The current terminal window will be used for OS specific commands and to interact with MySQL.
 The `Flame` terminal will be used for running specific perf and flame graph commands.
 The `web` terminal will be used to browse the flame graph.